 Because both winning teams had simple yet well defined procedures, they were able to use the simulations to analyze multiple supply chain designs and find the best ones.
 One team also used the Microsoft Excel Solver tool to further analyze their simulation data and optimize their design.

-We intended to pick only a single team as the winner, but these two teams each demonstrated excellent work and achieved outstanding results as shown below in improvements to the company’s monthly Profit & Loss reports.
+These two teams each demonstrated excellent work and achieved outstanding results as shown below in improvements to the company’s monthly Profit & Loss reports.
 Both teams designed new supply chains that generated profitable reports from their simulation data.